 Thank you for your interest in graduate study in the Department of Psychology at West Virginia University.
 On the web pages in this section of the Department of Psychology’s web site you will find materials describing our five doctoral areas of study (Behavior Analysis, Behavioral Neuroscience, Clinical Psychology, Clinical Child Psychology, and Life-Span Developmental Psychology) as well as information and links to the forms needed to complete your application.

 Each year approximately 200 people apply to our graduate program, but only four or so are accepted into each of the areas of study noted above.
-We thoroughly review each application to determine the best match between each applicant’s qualifications and interests and the training opportunities we offer.
+Area admissions committees thoroughly review each application to determine the best match between each applicant’s qualifications and interests and the training opportunities we offer.
+In line with our junior colleague training model, admissions decisions are made by faculty members and graduate students based on their review of application materials.

 We value diversity and do not discriminate based on age,